geodynamics/aspect/doc/sphinx/user/methods/melt-transport.md

 additional limitation is that solid compaction with varying porosity is not calculated with the current implementation, and so mass is not conserved as fluid leaves the solid matrix at a given point.
 For small porosities, this does not pose too much of an issue, but this approximation would break down at high porosities.
-The advantages of this method is that it is relatively cheap, and for scenarios where porosities are small and fluid pressures it is a good approximation for $\rho_s \mathbf{g}$.
+The advantage of this method is that it is relatively cheap, and it can be used in scenarios where porosities are small and fluid pressures can be approximated by $\rho_s \mathbf{g}$.